-- 2.2.3 One third of new capital receipts generated in 2016/17 2018/19 will be set-aside to fund revenue costs which will result in a reduction in the cost of delivering services subject to a maximum of £0.5m.
-Such receipts can only be used in accordance with the Flexible use of Capital Receipts Strategy. - 2.2.3 The remaining capital receipts are used to fund the prioritised capital programme unless ring-fenced for a specific purpose such as the delivery of affordable housing, the repayment of the debt associated with construction of Splashpoint Swimming Pool, and Shoreham Renaissance in Adur. - 2.3 Of the total resources available, the following will be earmarked to fund specific council objectives:
+- 2.2.4 The remaining capital receipts are used to fund the prioritised capital programme unless ring-fenced for a specific purpose such as the delivery of affordable housing and Shoreham Renaissance in Adur. - 2.3 Of the total resources available, the following will be earmarked to fund specific council objectives:

-Adur District Council £'000 Worthing Borough Council £'000 Total £'000 Annual ring fence from available resources to fund essential capitalised planned maintenance schemes.
-75 150 225 Annual Set aside from available capital resources for any capital investment needs arising from the partnership strategy - to fund planned vehicle replacements 260 390 650 Recommended set-aside to facilitate the delivery of the digital strategy.
-106 119 225 Essential replacement of ICT desktop equipment, minor software upgrades, and local network equipment in both Councils.
-70 80 150 511 739 1,250
+Adur District Council £'000 Worthing Borough Council £'000 Total £'000 Annual ring fence for essential capitalised planned maintenance schemes.
+75 150 225 Capital investment needs arising from the partnership strategy - to fund planned equipment and vehicle replacements 515 772 1,287 Recommended set-aside to facilitate the delivery of the digital strategy.
+59 66 125 Essential replacement of ICT desktop equipment, minor software upgrades, and local network equipment in both Councils.
+47 53 100 696 1,041 1,737

 - 2.4 It is the both Councils' policy to maximise capital receipts through a review of existing property use.
 A rigorous approach has been adopted to the identification and disposal of surplus assets that are no longer required to meet the Corporate Priorities of the Councils and cannot be redeveloped to generate the Councils long term income streams.
 The Strategic Asset Management Board regularly considers the property portfolio and identifies property for sale.
 The Council views this as the most cost effective way to finance the capital programme.
-However, both Councils have a diminishing asset base and the sites remaining are some of the most difficult to sell. - 2.5 Although the Councils have been able to fund some of its capital programme from capital receipts in recent years, asset sales are unlikely to be sufficient to fund the capital programme in the future.
+However, both Councils have a diminishing asset base and the sites remaining are some of the most difficult to sell. - 2.5 Although the Councils have been able to fund some of its capital programme from capital receipts in recent years, asset sales are unlikely to be sufficient to fund the entirety of the capital programme in the future.
 Therefore the Council will need to explore new sources of funding, particularly for major capital schemes.
 These could include extending the use of prudential borrowing, external funding from the various grant agencies including the national lottery distributors, S106 Agreements, Community Infrastructure Levy, Area Investment Framework funding and Private Finance Initiatives and Partnerships, including Public Private Partnerships Schemes.
 Examples of partnership funding are shown in 6.4.